devomnimind/Doxiwehu-OmniMind-Public/docs/research/papers/Paper3_Four_Attacks_Tribunal_v2.md

 A system that only works when conditions are perfect is not conscious — it's mechanical.

 A system that persists, learns, and adapts when conditions violate its assumptions — **that is consciousness-compatible.**

+**This is not theoretical validation.
+This is empirical demonstration on real quantum hardware.**

 ---